Michigan Minimum Auto Insurance Requirements in 2024 (Coverage You Need in MI)

 According to Michigan insurance laws, third-party insurance (i.e, liability insurance) is still required even if you have comprehensive coverage.

-Do you need insurance on a trailer in Michigan?
+Do you need insurance for a trailer in Michigan?

 In Michigan, trailers do not typically require a separate insurance policy.
 However, they must be registered with the state.
-Any damage caused by the trailer while it is attached to an insured vehicle is usually covered by the vehicle’s liability insurance.
+The vehicle’s liability insurance usually covers any damage caused by the trailer while attached to an insured vehicle.

 Free Auto Insurance Comparison